Keto cheese pie with chanterelle mushrooms

 - Clean mushrooms and fry in butter until golden.
 Add thyme, salt and pepper to taste.
 Whisk together the rest of the ingredients and pour into the pie crust.

 - Add mushrooms.
 Save a few pretty ones for decoration / serving.
 Bake for 30 minutes or until the pie gets a nice golder color and the filling is set.
-Allow to cool for a few minutes before serving.
+Allow to cool for a few minutes before serving, and serve with some leafy greens on the side.

 This pie can be prepared in advance and it stores well in the freezer.

-Thaws best at room temperature and you can gently reheat in a microwave or in the oven on a low temperature.
-Protect the edges with aluminium foil so it doesn't get burnt if you reheat it in the oven.
+Thaws best at room temperature.
+You can gently reheat in a microwave or the oven at a low temperature.
+Protect the edges with aluminum foil to prevent burning when reheating in the oven.

 Recommended special equipment